studioTevitol/studioTevitol/README.md

 Hi, welcome to Tevitol Studio.
 We are a high-school game development club was founded at TEV İnanç Türkeş High-School in September 2021.
+We have 14 club members.
+We hold studio meetings once a week between 14:00 and 16:00 on fridays.